I came across a post saying;

 Like others, it spiritually slapped me in the face.
 So many of us don’t realize who’s day we can make or how much we can help somebody just through a few words of encouragement.

-As we never know what people are going through, sharing your story may actually relate to theres, and even if it doesn’t, it will still give them that reassurance that happy endings well and truly exist.
+As we never know what people are battling with, sharing your story may possibly relate to there’s, and even if it doesn’t, it will still give them that reassurance that happy endings well and truly exist.
 If God can make it work for somebody else, surely there is room for a breakthrough for you too.

 So this is why I wanted to start this.
 Helping others is one of my favorite things to do, and I really hope somebody stumbles across this page in times of need.